legendreddragon/legendreddragon.github.io/lord/levels/level2.md

 ### Odds for Barak (%)

-Chances of defeating Barak with 0 to 8.
+Chances of defeating Barak with 0 or 8 Gems.

-*100M trials on each simulation*
+*\*100M trials on each simulation*

 | Kit<br>W/A | 0 G<br> | 0 G<br>H | 4D<br> | 4D<br>H | 4A<br> | 4A<br>H |
 |:----------:|--------:|---------:|-------:|--------:|-------:|--------:|